Strykar/Strykar/README.md

 on application-level benchmarks that obscure where the cost actually lives.

-I come to this through a long background in Linux and BSD systems and network engineering - Slackware 3.1 through to production Kubernetes and eBPF.
+I come to this through a long background in Linux and BSD systems and network engineering — Slackware 3.1 through to production Kubernetes and eBPF, with an unhealthy interest in what the hardware is actually doing.

 In my spare time I contribute to the [ArchWiki](https://wiki.archlinux.org/title/Special:Contributions/Strykar), mostly removing things that no longer work and maintain packages on the [AUR](https://aur.archlinux.org/packages?K=Strykar&SeB=m).